awsyunhaz/algorithms-and-data-structures/README.md

 # Algorithms & Data Structures

-Learn algorithms and data structures in java (keep updating)
+Learn algorithms and data structures in java (keep updating).

+## How to run a class without compiling the whole projects

+1. Switch to Eclipse compiler

+    In IntelliJ IDEA `Settings | Compiler | Java Compiler`, select `Eclipse compiler`, and then `Proceed on errors option` is enabled by default.

+2. Build without no error check

+    In the `Before launch` section of the `Run/Debug configuration`, remove `Build` and add `Build, no error check` instead.

 ## Resources
 * Princeton Algorithms: https://www.coursera.org/learn/algorithms-part1